Whats-Cookin/trust_claim_backend/README.md

+This is an implementation of the OpenTrustClaims schema from https://github.com/blueskyCommunity/OpenTrustClaims/blob/main/open_trust_claim.yaml

 ## Docker

 Running in application in docker is only important if you don't want to set up postgresql server in your pc.